 We spoke to two small business owners and asked them to share their experiences of growing their customer base.

 There’s a lot of talk about personalisation and customer insight – that’s because it works.

 Understanding your customers’ needs can lead to better insights into your audience and allows you to develop services that are matched to your clients’ needs.

-It can also help you stand out from your competitors, something that Alice Boden understand.
+It can also help you stand out from your competitors, something that Alice Boden understands.
 She’s managing director of Bodice of Holt, which offers a home delivery service for fruit and vegetables.
-“We know our customers really well and know their preferences so we can tell them when certain things are coming – when they’re in season and in stock.
+She says: “We know our customers really well and know their preferences so we can tell them when certain things are coming – when they’re in season and in stock.
 Our service is completely personalised to their needs.

 “This is where we have an advantage over bigger suppliers.
 I have a good relationship with our customers and I know the business.
 Because I source the produce and pack the boxes, I know exactly what’s happening and can provide a fully personalised service.”

 And it’s not just consumers who like this approach.
 It also works for business clients too.

 Mike Cockburn, director at Sogno, a positive psychology coaching company, says, “It’s important that we understand what our clients are trying to achieve: their mission, their goals.
 Then we look at how we can accelerate that and customise our services to meet their needs.
 It leads to a more balanced relationship.”